If you liked

 |

 Both are fantasy anime starring a red-haired heroine who ends up having a chance encounter with a mysterious man (the titular Ancient Magus/Sacred Blacksmith) and end up forming a strange relationship with them.
 Chise and Cecily both start off rather weak and requiring others to save them but become far more capable as time goes on.
 While their demeanours are very different, Elias and Luke are very alike overall.
-They're both aloof, selfish, have a mixed reputation among those they are acquainted with, live in a house in the middle of nowhere and have a mysterious blond-haired girl working for them as their assistant.
+They're both aloof, selfish, have a mixed reputation among those they are acquainted with, live in a house in the middle of nowhere and have an equally mysterious blond-haired girl working for them as their assistant.
 They even have the same friggin' surname!
 The main difference between the two anime is that "The Sacred Blacksmith" is a straight medieval fantasy, while "The Ancient Magus' Bride" is a contemporary fantasy in which the main characters just happen to be old-fashioned.
 That said, "The Ancient Magus' Bride" is better in pretty much every way.

 If you liked